What is grassroots marketing?

 Wrapping Up Grassroots Marketing

-Hopefully, you have a much better handle on what grassroots marketing is and what kind of content performs best.
+Hopefully, you have a much better handle on what grassroots marketing is and how to produce a successful grassroots marketing strategy.

 Granted, not every strategy will work for every business.
 But at the very least, the ideas above should serve as inspiration as to how you can tap into and motivate your own audience.